 Is an EL in Your Future?

 The ELs are extremely rugged, capable cameras.
 All versions used a 6V 544-type battery accessed in the mirror box.
-They are noted to be more power ravenous than the later 3V FE and contemporary models like the Minolta XE that use very common and inexpensive 1.5V button cells.
+They are noted to be more power-ravenous than the later 3V FE, and contemporary models like the Minolta XE that use very common and inexpensive 1.5V button cells.
 The 6V cells run about $7 - $12 USD for silver-oxide or lithium versions.
+If your EL will be sitting for any longer than a week, it is wise to pull the battery to conserve its life.
 Features all versions hold in common are:

-Differences between the EL/ELW and EL2 are few:
+Differences between the EL/ELW and EL2 are few but significant: